By

 Work-life balance and time off are important factors in setting company culture and employee satisfaction.
 While denying a paid time off request may be necessary, be transparent with the employee about why they cannot take time off during their requested timeframe.
 In addition, discuss alternative time-off periods with them.
 Managing time off fairly means that, as a manager, you need to help find solutions that keep your employees engaged.

-When you tell an employee their vacation request is denied, an emotional response may happen.
-The employee may have already made plans, booking flights and reserving hotel rooms, assuming you would approve the time away from work.
+An emotional response may happen when you tell an employee their vacation request is denied.
+The employee may have already made plans, booked flights and reserved hotel rooms, assuming you would approve the time away from work.

-Responding with a “no” could cause the employee to grow frustrated and perhaps raise their voice or even cry.
-As their manager, you need to be prepared for this type of reaction and help diffuse the situation.
+Responding with a “no” could cause the employee to grow frustrated and raise their voice or even cry.
+As their manager, you must be prepared for this reaction and help diffuse the situation.

-Just as individuals who argue sometimes need to take time apart to “cool off,” in this scenario, your employee might just need a little time and space to regroup.
-Offer that you can continue the conversation when they are ready and, if possible, schedule a different time for them to use their PTO.
+Just as individuals who argue sometimes need to take time apart to “cool off,” in this scenario, your employee might need a little time and space to regroup.
+Offer to continue the conversation when they are ready and, if possible, schedule a different time for them to use their PTO.

 RELATED: Six Ways to Effectively Manage Time Off Requests >>